Eppo-exp/eppo-docs/docs/sdks/server-sdks/java.md

 experiment.
 This status quo algorithm could be a complicated algorithm to that selects an action according to a different model, or a simple baseline such as selecting a fixed or random action.
 When you create an analysis allocation for the bandit and the returned `action` is `null`, implement the desired status quo algorithm based on the `variation` value.

+## Advanced initialization options and methods

+There are options you can use the builder to set when initializing the SDK.
+In most cases, the default values will be what you want.
+However, in certain situations you may want more fine-tuning.

+- `gracefulMode` (boolean) - When on (which is the default), flag evaluation  errors will be caught, and the default
+  value returned.
+When off, the errors will be rethrown.
+- `forceReinitialize` (boolean) - If true, a new client will be initialized and a new fetch for configuration will be performed even if the SDK has already been initialized.
+If false (which is the default), all subsequent initializations will be ignored and the previously initialized client will continue to be used.
+- `pollingIntervalMs` (long) - How often, in milliseconds, the client should check for updated configurations.
+The default is 30,000 (poll every 30 seconds)
+ - `host` (String) - Where the SDK should fetch configurations.
+The default is the Eppo-backed Fastly Content Delivery Network (CDN).

+Additional potentially useful methods include:
+- `setIsGracefulFailureMode()` - Method you can call on the client instance to toggle graceful mode (see above) on and off.
+- `EppoClient.stopPolling()` - Static method to cancel checking for updated configurations.
+- `serializeNonNullAttributesToJSONString()` - Method you can call on an instance of `Attributes` to generate a String containing their representation in JSON.
+This is useful for transmitting and saving them as JSON.